 Naltrexone is a medication that shows great promise.
 It doesn’t sedate you the way that heroin did.
 At the same time, it can minimize your cravings and put an end to sudden bursts of pain.
 It’s a good option for clients who already underwent detox and are now in the midst of therapy.

-Many therapists will also encourage participation in an outpatient addiction therapy program New Jersey residents can count on.
+Many therapists will also encourage participation in an outpatient addiction therapy program you can count on.
 Modalities might include:

 - Massage therapy, which promotes wellness through muscle relaxation